quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 ...
 ```

-As a consequence, Jacoco does not recognize the classes when it wants to create its report.
+As a consequence, JaCoCo does not recognize the classes when it wants to create its report.
 But wait... there is a solution.

 ## Instrumenting the classes instead